 Pursuant to the Canadian Energy Regulator Act (the "CER Act"), the CER administers authorizations for the export of oil and regulates interprovincial and international pipelines including: their construction and operation; traffic, tolls and tariffs; liabilities for unintended or uncontrolled releases; and the pipeline company's financial requirements.
-A certificate under the CER Act is required for the construction and operation of such interprovincial or international pipelines.
-When considering a certificate application, the CER has a broad "public interest" mandate and must facilitate and consider Indigenous participation in the regulatory process prior to making a recommendation to the Minister of Natural Resources.
+A certificate or order issued under the CER Act is required for the construction and operation of such interprovincial or international pipelines.
+When considering an application for a certificate or order, the CER has a broad "public interest" mandate and must facilitate and consider Indigenous participation in the regulatory process prior to making a recommendation to the Minister of Natural Resources.
 CER Act certificates may be subject to any conditions which are necessary or in the "public interest".
 Interprovincial and international pipelines may also be subject to impact assessment under the Impact Assessment Act (Canada) as part of the certificate process.

-Under the CER Act and regulations, companies who own and/or operate CER-regulated pipelines are divided into two groups for regulation of tolls and tariffs.
+Under the CER Act and regulations, companies that own and/or operate CER-regulated pipelines are divided into two groups for regulation of tolls and tariffs.
 Group 1 consists of the major pipeline companies which are subject to enhanced regulatory oversight by the CER.
 The other pipeline companies under the jurisdiction of the CER, not included in Group 1, have been classified as Group 2.
-The Canadian segments of the Alliance Pipeline and the Cochin Pipeline are classified as Group 1.
-Pembina's other CER pipelines are classified as Group 2 by the CER.
+The Canadian segments of the Alliance Pipeline and the Cochin Pipeline are classified as Group 1, though the tolls on the Cochin Pipeline have been regulated on a complaint basis since 1986.
+Pembina's other CER-regulated pipelines are classified as Group 2 by the CER.
 For these Group 2 pipeline systems, if no complaint is filed, the CER may presume that the filed tariffs are just and reasonable.
 The Northwest Pipeline, the Taylor to Belloy Pipeline, the Pouce Coupé Pipeline and the Pouce Coupé Lateral, all licensed by Pembina's wholly-owned subsidiary Pouce Coupé Pipe Line Ltd., are regulated by the CER.
 Pembina's Taylor to Boundary Lake Pipeline, which is owned by Pembina Energy Services Inc., Pembina's Vantage Pipeline, which is owned by Pembina Prairie Facilities Ltd., and Pembina's Empress Pipeline, which is owned by Veresen NGL Pipeline Inc., all wholly-owned subsidiaries of Pembina, are also regulated by the CER.
-The four pipelines collectively referred to as the "Tupper Pipelines", licensed by Veresen Energy Pipeline Inc., and 42 percent owned by Pembina, are also regulated by the CER.
+The four pipelines collectively referred to as the "Tupper Pipelines", licensed by Veresen Energy Pipeline Inc., and 60 percent owned by Pembina, are also regulated by the CER.
 The Kerrobert pipeline is regulated by the CER but is not operated by Pembina.

-Pembina is required to maintain a minimum of \$941 million in financial resources to meet the absolute liability limit requirements in the CER Act and Pipeline Financial Requirements Regulations.
+Pembina maintains a minimum of \$970 million in financial resources to meet the absolute liability limit requirements in the CER Act and Pipeline Financial Requirements Regulations.
 The CER requires the Company to maintain these financial resources and readily accessible funds in specific types of financial instruments.